-As done for previous submission, Liechtenstein adopted the methodology of Switzerland (for further information see chp.
+As in previous submissions, Liechtenstein adopted the methodology of Switzerland (for further information see chp.
 5.1) in order to calculate emissions originating from source category 3B Manure management.
 The calculation is based on methods described in the 2006 IPCC Guidelines (CH4: IPCC 2006 equation 10.23; N2O: IPCC 2006 equation 10.25).

 CH4 emissions from Manure management were generally estimated using a Tier 2 methodology.
 For cattle a more detailed method was applied, estimating volatile solids (VS) excretion based on gross energy intake estimates as used for Enteric fermentation.
-Methane conversion factors (MCF) are from IPCC (2006; solid storage, pasture range and paddock, anaerobic digesters, poultry manure) or were modelled according to Mangino et al. (2001).
+Methane conversion factors (MCF) are from IPCC 2006 Guidelines (solid storage, pasture range and paddock, anaerobic digesters, poultry manure), from country-specific data sources (deep litter) or were modelled according to Mangino et al. (2001) (liquid systems, anaerobic digesters).

-N2O emissions from source category 3B Manure management were estimated using a Tier 2 methodology.
-Activity data were adjusted to the particular situation of Liechtenstein (see Table 5-10 and activity data given in Table 5-7 and additional information below).
+N2O emissions from source category 3B Manure management were estimated using a country-specific Tier 3 methodology (adopted from Switzerland).
+Activity data used for estimating the emissions is collected specifically for Liechtenstein (see Table 5-10, Table 5-7, and additional information below).
 Detailed country-specific data on nitrogen excretion rates, manure management system distribution and nitrogen volatilisation were applied in accordance with the Swiss inventory.
-Emission factors for direct N2O emissions are based on IPCC (2006), corresponding to the third EF (EF3), whereas the emission factor for indirect emissions from atmospheric deposition is based on Bühlmann et al. (2015) and Bühlmann (2014).
-Leaching of NO3- from manure management systems was considered negligible and is thus not included in the estimates.
-Note that N2O emissions from pasture, range and paddock are reported under 3D Agricultural soils, source category 3Da3 (Urine and dung deposited by grazing animals).
+Emission factors for direct N2O emissions (i.e. EF3 in equation 10.25, IPCC 2006, Vol. 4, chp 1.5), are based on default values provided in IPCC 2006 Guidelines.
+The emission factor for indirect emissions from atmospheric deposition is based on Bühlmann et al. (2015) and Bühlmann (2014).

+The N2O emissions from pasture, range and paddock are reported under 3D Agricultural soils, source category 3Da3 (Urine and dung deposited by grazing animals).

 For the calculation of $CH_4$ and $N_2O$ emissions, slightly different livestock sub-categories were used (see Table 5-10).
-The livestock categories reported in the CRF-tables are the same, but the respective sub-categories as a basis for the calculation are different.
-The categorization for the estimation of $CH_4$ emissions had to be adapted to data available for energy requirements, while the categorisation for the estimation of N2O emissions is determined by the respective categorisation of the Swiss ammonia inventory (AGRAMMON, Kupper et al. 2013, Flisch et al. 2009).
-Nevertheless, there is no inconsistency in the total number of animals as they are the same both for $CH_4$ and N2O emissions.
+The livestock categories reported in the CRF tables are the same, but the respective sub-categories as a basis for the calculation are different.
+The categorization for the estimation of $CH_4$ emissions had to be adapted to data available for energy requirements, while the categorisation for the estimation of N2O emissions is determined by the respective categorisation of the Swiss inventory (AGRAMMON, Kupper et al. 2018, Flisch et al. 2009).
+Nevertheless, there is no inconsistency in the total number of animals as they are the same both for CH4 and N2O emissions.
 Note that although not growing cattle in the proper sense, bulls are contained in the categories breeding cattle 3rd year or fattening cattle according to their purposes.

-3B CH4 N 2 O Cattle Mature Dairy Catt le Mature Dairy Catt Mature Dairy Cattle Other Mature Cat tle Other Mature Cat tle Growing Cattle Fattening Calves Pre-Weaned Calves Breeding Cattle 1 st year Breeding Cattle 2nd year Breeding Cattle 3rd year Fattening Cattle Growing Cattle Fattening Calves Pre-Weaned Calves Breeding Cattle 1 st year Breeding Cattle 2nd year Breeding Cattle 3rd year Fattening Cattle Sheep Sheep Fattening Sheep Milk Sheep Swine Swine Piglets Fattening Pig over Dry Sows Nursing Sows Boars - 25 kg Goats Goats Goat places Horses Horses < 3 years Horses > 3 years Horses < 3 years Horses > 3 years Mules and Asses Mules an Asses Mules an Asses Poultry Poultry Growers Layers Broilers Turkey Other Poultry
+3B CH4 N 2 O Cattle Mature Dairy Cat tle Mature Dairy Cattle Other Mature Cat ttle Other Mature Cattle Growing Cattle Fattening Calves Pre-Weaned Calves Breeding Cattle 1 st year Breeding Cattle 2nd year Breeding Cattle 3rd year Fattening Cattle Growing Cattle Fattening Calves Pre-Weaned Calves Breeding Cattle 1 st year Breeding Cattle 2nd year Breeding Cattle 3rd year Fattening Cattle Sheep Sheep Fattening Sheep Milk Sheep Swine Swine Piglets Fattening Pig over Dry Sows Nursing Sows Boars 25 kg Goats Goats Goat places Horses Horses < 3 years Horses > 3 years Horses < 3 years Horses > 3 years Mules and Asses Mules an Asses Mules an Asses Poultry Poultry Growers Layers Broilers Turkey ese, Ducks, Ostriches, Quails)